makew0rld/amfora/contrib/themes/README.md

 # User Contributed Themes

 You can use these themes by replacing the `[theme]` section of your config with their contents.
+Some themes won't display properly on terminals that do not have truecolor support.

 ## Nord